 Major Bonnie Nicolle, DCOS, HQ BATUK said: “A legal review of the DCA has determined that spouses can continue to work for a UK company in Kenya without a work permit under certain conditions.
 There must be no offices within Kenya and there should be no interaction with anyone in Kenya.
 This opens the door for anyone working for a UK company remotely to continue this role.”

-AFF’s Regional Manager Overseas, Esther Thomas, added: “This is really a positive step for Armed Forces spouses, which better reflects modern ways of working across the globe.”
+AFF’s Manager Overseas, Esther Thomas, added: “This is really a positive step for Armed Forces spouses, which better reflects modern ways of working across the globe.”

 Know the law